Skip to content

 Think of them as the cards in the Capell Library.
 A card has a name, a short description, a family, and a set of rules.
 The editor sees the plain name and description.
 Capell keeps the schema, renderer, cache settings, package hooks, and permissions behind it.

-Core and demo type variations
+Core and demo blueprint variations

-Product nameTechnical shapeWhat it means
+Product nameDeveloper/API termWhat it means

 Layout recipeLayoutThe page composition shell used by one or many pages.